garrettsutula/trellis-uml/readme.md

 `trellis generate system|service|solution|domain name` - **(WIP)** - creates a diagram scaffold file in `./src/...` according to the arguments passed.

-`trellis build` - **(WIP)** - Iterates over an instance of `DiagramRoot`, the export of `./src/app.ts`, to  render all diagram TypeScript files into PlantUML diagrams in the matching output directory, `./diagrams`.
+`trellis build` - runs project's `npm run build` script.
+If the project was initialized with `trellis init` then the correct script [swc](https://swc.rs/) was added at that time.

-`trellis serve` - **(TODO)** - runs a process that will auto-generate diagrams automatically on-save, similar to a hot-reload working with a modern SPA or node application.
+`trellis serve` - runs project's `npm run dev` script.
+If the project was initialized with `trellis init` then the correct script using [chodikar](https://github.com/paulmillr/chokidar) was added at that time.

 ### Project Structure
 See [Diagram Types](#diagram-types) below for more information & examples.